 Whether you’ve been a wine lover for quite a long time or just starting to hone your palate, the best way to get the most enjoyment out of each bottle of wine is to store and serve it properly to ensure that they stay fresh and age perfectly.

 With so many options available today, how can you decide which wine cooler is right for you?
-There are essential features to consider, which is why we’ve broken them all down in this wine refrigerator buying guide.
+To help you choose from the best wine fridges, there are essential features to consider, which is why we’ve broken them all down in this wine refrigerator buying guide.

 Pay Attention to Uniformity

-Temperature uniformity is vital for wine storage—wine can get spoiled when stored in a spot with frequent temperature swings.
-The ideal temperature is determined by the wine's density.
+Temperature uniformity is vital for wine storage—wine, including sparkling wine, can get spoiled when stored in a spot with frequent temperature swings.
+The ideal temperature is determined by the wine’s density.
 Sparkling wines, white wines, and red wines are best stored between 45° F and 65° F (the temperature of 55 degrees Fahrenheit is frequently cited as being close to perfect)

 Single-compartment wine cooling fridges allow cool air to seep into the container, creating different temperature zones, but many manufacturers are opting for separate compartments within the units, allowing you to store your wine at various temperatures.